Let’s Build a Reactive UI Framework – Part 1: Data Flow

 To do this, we’ll need to pass some additional information along with

-notification, and add a bit of additional logic:
+the fresh notification, and add a bit of additional logic:

 class Reactor {